 The Organization is periodically subject to legal complaints and/or lawsuits in the ordinary course of operations.
 The Organization is not presently a party to any litigation that it believes might have a material adverse effect on its business operations.

-NOTE 9 - NET ASSETS
+NOTE 10 - NET ASSETS WITH DONOR RESTRICTIONS

-Temporarily restricted net assets (time and service restricted) are available for future periods are as follows:
+Net assets with donor restrictions (time and service restricted) are available for future periods are as follows: